All Episodes

 They just didn't check for it before.

-So we these are automated systems.
+So these are automated systems.

-So fast, high flow, you know, 15 seconds of temperature, maybe I don't know how long it takes, a minute for the for the for the uh smell uh test, and then if you're t if you pass, you go on in.
+So fast, high-flow, you know, 15 seconds of temperature, maybe, I don't know how long it takes, a minute for the smell test.

 If you don't pass, come on over here.

-We're gonna test you real quick, easy to do, and we'll get your results back in a few minutes.
+And we'll get your results back in a few minutes.

-I mean, we the things that I'm describing to you are theoretical because we haven't done them in this country.
+I mean, the things that I'm describing to you are theoretical because we haven't done them in this country.

-They've done them in Germany and South Korea, and they've used technologies and techniques that to your point we wouldn't allow here.
+They've done them in Germany and South Korea, and they've used technologies and techniques that, to your point, we wouldn't allow here because understandably the American psyche is different and people aren't going to want to be audited like that.

-We're we're I'm my hospital is still packed.
+My hospital is still packed.

-It's gonna take a couple weeks.
+It's going to take a couple of weeks.

 It'd be great to get a couple of these counties that are bristling anyway.